pzmarzly/cloudy/README.md

 Also provides shortcut for running X2GO.

-Created since it's sometimes not worth it to buy expensive hardware (especially laptops).
+Created since it's sometimes not worth it to own expensive hardware (especially laptops).

 ## Demo